Diablo 4 - Blizzard - Druid Art Official

 Helltides

-Helltides appear on the map for players who are in World Tier 3 or higher, taking over large swathes of land for one hour.
-During this time, monsters killed in the affected area drop a special temporary currency that can be used to unlock chests found in the Helltide area.
+Helltides appear on the map for players who are in Normal Difficulty or higher, taking over large areas of land for one hour.
+During this time, monsters killed in the affected area drop a special temporary currency, Aberrant Cinders, that can be used to unlock chests found in the Helltide area.
+These chests are an excellent way to get Legendary Aspects, Unique Items, and Boss Summoning currencies.

 Legion Events and World Bosses